MarcelMichau/fake-survey-generator/README.md

 This is a .NET | C# | React | TypeScript full-stack application of moderate complexity (not just a to-do app), used as a playground for experimentation.
 Simply put: This is where I mess around with code.
 It is heavily inspired by the [.NET Microservices: Architecture for Containerized .NET Applications](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/) book, as well as its companion reference application [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers).
 It also incorporates various elements from different repos & blog posts which served as inspiration.

-It is built using Clean Architecture principles with CQRS (Command Query Responsibility Segregation) and DDD (Domain-Driven Design) thrown into the mix.
+It is built using Vertical Slice Architecture principles with CQRS (Command Query Responsibility Segregation) and DDD (Domain-Driven Design) thrown into the mix.
 It doesn't follow these principles to the letter, but provides a decent example of how to apply the basics of these principles.

 It is heavily centered around the Microsoft [.NET](https://dotnet.microsoft.com/) + [Azure](https://azure.microsoft.com/) technology stacks as these are what I have the most experience in & just like building things with. 😀